 Prep will be issued once a week per module (Physiology, Sport Psychology, Sport and Society); therefore, there will be 3 pieces of prep per week.
-There will also be an ongoing development of the pupils NEA (coursework).
+There will also be an ongoing development of the pupils NEA (coursework) as well as the expectation that the pupils attend weekly training in their chosen sport.